devicetree-org/lopper/README-architecture.txt

 Note that since lopper manipulates dtb's (as compiled by dtc), some information that is in the source dts is lost on the output of the final dts.
-This includes comments, symbolic phandles, formatting of strings, etc. If you are transforming to dts files and want to maintain this information, use the --pretty flag.
+This includes comments, symbolic phandles, formatting of strings, etc. If you are transforming to dts files and want to maintain this information, use the --enhanced flag.
 This flag performs pre-processing and output phandle mapping to restore both comments and symbolic phandles to the final output.